Director: Akira R. Takemoto, Japanese

 The Asian studies program aims to create a better understanding of Asian cultures and their place in the world through an integrated course of interdisciplinary study.
 The structure of requirements and electives (see below) is designed to ensure a comprehensive education, while still allowing participating students latitude to develop their own interests.
 Additional guidance will be provided by an adviser chosen from among the faculty who regularly offer Asia-related courses.

-Major Requirements: The Asian studies major consists of 53 credits divided into three main areas: language courses, required courses, and courses which fulfill area and subject distribution.
+The Asian Studies major: The Asian studies major consists of 53 credits divided into three main areas: language courses, required courses, and elective courses which fulfill area and subject distribution.

 Required Courses: All Asian studies majors must take Asian Studies 160, 490, and 492 or 498 (nine credits).
 In the final year students majoring in Asian studies must pass a senior assessment consisting of an oral defense of their thesis.